 With a length of 30 km and an average width of 3.5 km, the island is characterized by its extremely varied landscape.
 Spanning the northern side of the island is a 30 km long beach, which in some places is up to 1 km wide.
 The Wadden Sea is separated from the polder by a dike.
-80% of the island is given over to nature; the remaining 20% consists of cultivated grassland, villages and roads.
+80% of the island is unspoiled nature; the remaining 20% consists of cultivated grassland, villages and roads.

 The eastern part of the island comprises the nature reserve “De Boschplaat”.
 There are four other nature reserves on the island, the largest of which is De Noordvaarder in the west.
 The moderating influence of the sea is noticeable all year round.
 The winters are quite mild, and the summers, generally speaking, are slightly cooler than they are on the mainland.
 Due to the almost ever-present wind, rain showers tend to pass over more quickly, and there's more sun.
 Autumn on Terschelling is characterized by relatively warm temperatures.